 Skip to content

-Living in Bratislava
+Living in Bratislava.

 Slovakia's compact capital on the Danube, an hour from Vienna: a small but real IT/services base, very high English, and EU-standard infrastructure.
 Rents are the highest in the country but still below Vienna or Prague, and the surrounding region is flat and mild.